dzackgarza/Notes/Website/resources_byclass.md

 - :fa-book: :fa-star: _Hatcher_, **Algebraic Topology**
 	- Love it or hate it, this seems to be the standard reference!

-- :fa-book: :fa-star: _Bott and Tu_, **Differential Forms in Algebraic Topology**
-	- A beautiful, wonderful book!
-Tons of geometric intuition, and has a very deep selection of topics.

-- :fa-book: :fa-star: _Griffiths and Morgan_, **Rational Homotopy Theory and Differential Forms**
-	- Mostly homotopy theory.

 - :fa-tv: _NJ Wildberger_, [Introduction to Algebraic Topology](https://www.youtube.com/watch?v=Ap2c1dPyIVo&list=PL6763F57A61FE6FE8)
 	- A good undergraduate-level series, just be aware that he expresses some extremely non-mainstream views in his other videos!